sumitasok/kubernetes-learning/README.md

 - go-vet in pre-commit hook is throwing error. prioritising the task over go vet in pre-commit. go vet will be run manually.
 - using `main` branch as this is a test task. a complete git workflow will be followed in case of usual development.
+- you can search for `TODO` in the code to understand what all parts are missing and yet to be implemented.